allmhuran/cdcx/README.md

 The CDCX implementation is significantly faster than the microsoft implementation (about 2 times faster for small data sets, and at least 5 faster for large data sets).

 It also provides a much more convenient way of specifying the "columns you care about".
-With the microsoft implementation you must `fn_cdc_is_bit_set(fn_cdc_get_column_ordinal
+With the microsoft implementation you must `fn_cdc_is_bit_set(fn_cdc_get_column_ordinal(...`.\
+In the CDCX approach you use a helper procedure to create a bitmask reprsenting columns you care about, and pass that into the `.Changes` or `.Net` function as a parameter.

+Since CDCX is a layer of abstraction over change data capture, it is also able to make changes to CDC relatively transparent.\
+For example, suppose you needed to alter the columns being tracked by CDC.
+To do this you must create a second capture instance.
+In the MS implementation, you now have to change all of the code that was using `get_net_changes`!\
+In the CDCX implementation, all of this is handled for you.
+One capture instance?
+Two capture instances?
+Different columns on each capture instance?
+No problem.
+CDCX hides all of that and automatically combines changes from both capture instances via a single interface. *No changes are required to code that depends on CDC!*

 # Installation